dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - No ordering guarantees
 - No synchronization

+Because each process has its own boto3 client and no shared memory, no process can rely on another to have already applied the SG rules or triggered AWS propagation.

 Each process must prepare its own environment

 Before a process begins SSH + installation work, it must ensure:

 - The SG rules exist